-The first map was drawn by Nic Flemming and his team, back in the late fifties.
-It can be found in his 1971 book and we provide a clean HD copy here.
+The first map was drawn by Nic Flemming on the basis of original drawings by the architect Nick Wood, a member of the diving team led by Nic Flemming , back in the late fifties.
+It can be found in the Geographical Magazine for 1959 and 1960.
+It was redrawn for publication in the book “Cities in the Sea” 1971 book and we provide a clean HD copy here.
 It is still considered as an accurate reference.

 ‘Quays’: